Academic Integrity in Teaching and Learning

 Academic integrity is a commitment to upholding the UBC values of respect, integrity, and accountability in all academic endeavours.

 All members of the UBC community have a shared responsibility to understand and uphold its values.
-Academic integrity is important for activities that produce new knowledge through scholarly activities including creative pursuits, writing, and speaking.
-It is also important for activities that require students to demonstrate their learning through assessments and assignments.
+Academic integrity is important for producing new knowledge through writing, speaking or creative pursuits in academic work.
+It is also important for demonstrating learning through assessments and assignments.

 It’s integrated